THE BOARD OF DIRECTORS IS CURRENTLY COMPOSED OF THE FOLLOWING MEMBERS:

 Maria De Koninck

-Is a PhD of Sociology, specialist in social and preventative medicine, professor, researcher, and Executive Member of the Université Laval.
-She holds the first Chair for the Study of the Status of Women at Université Laval à Québec.
-Ms. Koninck has directed several research and cooperation projects for low-income countries.
+Maria De Koninck is a PhD of Sociology and professor emeritus in the Department of Social and Preventative Medicine at Université Laval.
+She holds the first Chair for the Study of the Status of Women at Université Laval at Québec.
+Dr. De Koninck researches women’s health and social inequalities in health and has directed several research and cooperation projects for low-income countries.
 She is a member of several organizations and has authored many publications.
-She is also an expert in community health for various countries and cultures, particularly for West Africa.
+She is also an expert in community health for various countries and cultures, particularly in West Africa.

 Holds a degree in Economics and Political Science.
 He has been the economic development coordinator for the local development centre (CLD) of the Marguerite-D’Youville Regional County Municipality since 2006.
 He has set up an economic development corporation in the Sikasso region, which is in the south of Mali.
 As part of the Municipal Partners for Economic Development Program (MPED) under the Federation of Canadian Municipalities (FCM), he has been on several missions to Mali and Burkina Faso.